PrefectHQ/prefect/docs/guide/welcome/community.md

 # Community

 We welcome issues, contributions and discussion from all users, regardless of background or experience level.
-Please consider [Chris White](https://github.com/cicdw) is the main point of contact for the Prefect repo.
+Please consider [Chris White](https://github.com/cicdw) as the main point of contact for the Prefect repo.

 ## Discussion